-First real-world coronavirus vaccine data in U.K. show decline in infections and hospitalizations after first dose
+First real-world coronavirus vaccine data in Britain show decline in infections, hospitalizations after first dose

-The Scottish researchers analyzed a data set covering the entire Scottish population of 5.4 million, of which 1.1 million — about 20 percent of the population — have received a first dose of the Pfizer or Oxford vaccine.
+The Scottish researchers analyzed a data set covering the entire Scottish population of 5.4 million, of which 1.1 million people — about 20 percent of the population — have received a first dose of the Pfizer or Oxford vaccine.
 Then they compared the vaccinated against the unvaccinated, and they saw strong evidence of protection.

-From December until the middle of February, there were more than 8,000 people who ended up in the hospital for covid-19 in Scotland, but only 58 of those patients came from the vaccinated group.
+From December until the middle of February, more than 8,000 people ended up in the hospital with covid-19 in Scotland, but only 58 of those patients came from the vaccinated group.

 Combining results for both vaccines for people 80 and older, there was an overall 81 percent reduction in hospital admission by the fourth week, said Aziz Sheikh, professor of primary care research and development at the University of Edinburgh and one of the principal investigators.

-Josie Murray of Public Health Scotland, another leader in the study, told science journalists, “The other fantastic news is that we are potentially protecting our NHS hospitals from people needing to attend as a consequence of the covid-19 if they’ve had the vaccine.”
+Josie Murray of Public Health Scotland, another leader in the study, told science journalists: “The other fantastic news is that we are potentially protecting our [National Health Service] hospitals from people needing to attend as a consequence of the covid-19 if they’ve had the vaccine.”

-In its initial rollout, the U.K. vaccine campaign prioritized nursing home residents, health workers and all those over 70, who are most at risk of severe illness, hospitalization and death from covid-19.
+In its initial rollout, Britain’s vaccine campaign prioritized nursing home residents, health workers and all those over 70, who are most at risk of severe illness, hospitalization and death from covid-19.
 Britain is now asking all those over 65 to roll up their sleeves.

 Previous results about vaccine efficacy have come almost exclusively from clinical trials.
 The first population-level studies have been reported from Israel.
-They looked at the effectiveness of just one vaccine, Pfizer, which has shown itself 96 percent effective in preventing hospitalizations and death.
+They looked at the effectiveness of just one vaccine, Pfizer-BioNTech, which has been shown to be 96 percent effective in preventing hospitalizations and death.
 Israel has vaccinated almost half its adult population.

 The Scottish research was released in a preprint Monday and is not yet peer-reviewed.
 In a statement, the co-developer of the Oxford vaccine, Sarah Gilbert, said the high effectiveness in protecting those over 80 after a single dose increases “confidence in using this vaccine in adults of all ages.”

-In second study, also released Monday, Public Health England scientists presented preliminary data that shows the Pfizer vaccine appears to provide high levels of protection not only against symptomatic covid-19 but against infection.
+In a second study, also released Monday, Public Health England (PHE) scientists presented preliminary data showing that the Pfizer-BioNTech vaccine appears to provide high levels of protection not only against symptomatic covid-19 but against coronavirus infection.

 Researchers have been examining a cohort of vaccinated health-care workers every two weeks — whether or not they have covid-19 symptoms — and they found that one dose reduced the risk of infection by more than 70 percent, rising to 85 percent after the second dose.